Stewardship

 You arrive after a long journey to find it will take two hours just to clean up.
 This shared, community resource has been… depleted.
 Damaged.

-Now, how might it be different if someone who had an attitude of stewardship was there just before you…
+Now, how might it be different if those who had an attitude of stewardship were there before you…

-• The campfire was not only cleared out, but it was also ready for lighting with a small collection of logs nearby.
+• The campfire was not only cleared out but also ready for lighting, with a small collection of logs nearby.

 • The tent spot was free of trash and had been smoothed out.

 For us who are devoted to co-creating a thriving lifestyle for everyone, stewardship feels like a core attitude.
-At the campsite, renting a home, picnicking at the park, engaging with fellow humans… if our approach is to seek where possible to enhance well-being then mutual thriving is likely.
+At the campsite, renting a home, picnicking at the park, engaging with fellow humans… if our approach is to seek where possible to enhance well-being, mutual thriving is likely.

 Your Lover is Another’s Friend